-Enacting Section 1
+Enacting Section 1: Repealers

 Sections 10a, 10b, and 20 of the act would be repealed.
-Section 20 contains the original effective date of the act, April 1, 1973, and states that bingo could not be lawfully conducted until June 30, 1973.
+Section 20 contains an obsolete provision pertaining to the original effective date of the act and that bingo could not be lawfully conducted until June 30, 1973.
 Sections 10a and 10b pertain to millionaire parties.
-Generally speaking, the provisions of these sections have been incorporated into the new Article 2 contained within House Bill 4293.
+Generally speaking, the provisions of these sections have been incorporated into the new Article 2 contained within House Bill 4081.